northeastern-rc/rc-public-documentation/docs/source/hardware/lowpriorityFAQ.rst

 the HPC system include P100, V100, T4, and A100.
 See our documentation on `using slurm <https://rc-docs.northeastern.edu/en/latest/using-discovery/usingslurm.html>`_ and
 `working with GPUs <https://rc-docs.northeastern.edu/en/latest/using-discovery/workingwithgpu.html#working-gpus>`_ for additional information.

+**8. What is the downside of submitting a job to the** ``lowpriority`` **partition?**

+If a job is submitted to the ``lowpriority`` partition and a high priority job comes through that requires resources currently occupied by the low priority job, then that low priority job will be stopped/suspended within 30s and re-queued.

+**9. When should I NOT use the** ``lowpriority`` **partition to run my jobs?**

+Jobs running on the ``lowpriority`` partition always carry the risk of being suspended before their wall time ends if a high priority job requests those resources while the low priority job is running.
+If you have `checkpointing <https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html>`_ implemented in your workflow, such abrupt suspension of jobs would not be an issue, since your intermediate calculations/data are saved, and you can re-start your jobs from the point of their suspension.
+However, if you do not have checkpointing techniques implemented, and/or you expect your jobs to run for a while (and re-running them in the event of preemption means it is going to start all over again and take even longer to complete), it is not ideal to use the ``lowpriority`` partition.

 Resources
 ===================